PhineasPhreak/documents-learning/How-To/Windows/Windows-CMD-Commands-Mastering-the-Command-Prompt.md

 After reading and trying out the commands from this guide, you've familiarized yourself with the Windows Command Prompt (CMD) tool.
 Windows allows performing a variety of tasks through the command prompt using just commands.

 Continue practicing and researching commands further to master the Command Prompt in Windows.

-## How to Install Windows 11 Without a Microsoft Account
-By default, you must log in with a Microsoft account in order to install Windows 11 or go through the box (OOBE) setup process that triggers the first time you turn on a new laptop or desktop.
-Though Microsoft accounts are free, there are many reasons why you would want to install Windows 11 using a local account only.

-Maybe you want to use a local account because you are installing Windows 11 on a child's PC or on a PC that you plan to sell, give to a friend or donate to a charity (without giving other people access to personal data).
-Or perhaps you just like your privacy and don't want to create an account with Microsoft in the first place.

-Whatever your reason for doing so, it's easy to install or set up Windows 11 with a without using a Microsoft account.
-Below, we'll show you two methods: the first involves issuing some commands during the install / OOBE processor.
-The second, which only works for a clean install, requires you to create a modified USB install disk using a free tool called Rufus.

-### How to Install Windows 11 Without a Microsoft Account
-There's a simple trick for setting up a local account that involves issuing a command to keep Windows from requiring Internet to install / set up and then cutting off Internet at just the right time in the setup process.
-This works the same way whether you are doing a clean install of Windows 11 or following the OOBE process on a store-bought computer.

-1. **Follow the Windows 11 install process until you get to the "choose a country" screen.**
-   Now's the time to cut off the Internet.
-However, before you do, you need to issue a command that prevents Windows 11 from forcing you to have an Internet connection.

-2. **Hit Shift + F10**.
-A command prompt appears.

-3. **Type OOBE\BYPASSNRO** to disable the Internet connection requirement.
-   The computer will reboot and return you to this screen.

-4. **Hit Shift + F10** again and this time **Type** *ipconfig /release*.
-Then **hit Enter** to disable the Internet.

-5. **Close the command prompt.**

-6. **Continue with the installation**, choosing the region. keyboard and second keyboard option.
-   A screen saying "Let's connect you to a network" appears, warning you that you need Internet.

-7. **Click "I don't have Internet"** to continue.

-8. **Click Continue with limited setup.**
-   A new login screen appears asking "Who's going to use this device?"

-9. **Enter a username** you want to use for your local account and **click Next**.

-10. **Enter a password** you would like to use and **click Next**.
-You can also leave this field blank and have no password, but that's not recommended.

-11. **Complete the rest of the install process** as you normally would.